 - Cover ribs with water in a large pot.
 Bring to a boil (this might take 30 minutes), reduce to a simmer and cook for 1 hour (start the timer after they come to a simmer).
 The pork should be fork tender but not falling off the ribs (yet).

 - While ribs cook melt butter in a saucepan or skillet and cook onions until tender over medium heat.
 Add garlic and cook until fragrant.
 Add remaining ingredients and stir to incorporate.
 Reduce heat to low, cover and cook for 5-10 minutes.
-Taste for flavor, adjust as desired and set aside.
+Taste the sauce for flavor, adjust as desired and set aside.